Bombing of Marburg

-The bombing of Marburg was a series of American aerial bombing attacks on the city of Marburg, Germany, during World War II.
-A total of thirteen air raids were carried out by the United States Army Air Forces in 1940 and between 1944 and 1945 as part of the Allied campaign of strategic bombing of Germany.
+The bombing of Marburg was a series of 13 Allied aerial bombing attacks on the city of Marburg, Germany, during World War II.
+A total of thirteen air raids were carried out, mainly by the United States Army Air Forces, in 1940 and between 1944 and 1945 as part of the Allied campaign of strategic bombing of Germany.
 However, unlike nearby Giessen, Siegen and Frankfurt, the city itself escaped major damage.

 Background

 While Marburg was not designated as a city to be spared because of a particular reason by the Allies, it was also not seen as a target of opportunity.
 Marburg lacked any important industrial sites and from 1942 to 1945, the entire city turned into a hospital and was designated as a hospital city, with schools and government buildings turning into wards to augment the existing hospitals.
 By the spring of 1945, there were over 20,000 patients – mostly wounded German soldiers.
 As early as 1938, the sirens were howling several times in Marburg to practice air raid alarms in case of a war breaking out.